ethereum/esp-website/src/pages/rollup-grants/en.md

 The deadline for proposals was April 16th 2021.
 Grants are decided on a case-by-base basis, and we will follow-up with you about your submission by email.

+Interested in applying for a grant?
+You can still [inquire](/inquire/) through our general form.

 ### Requirements {#requirements}

 - Proposals must be in English.